H2 receptor antagonist: Pharmacology

 The H2 antagonists are competitive antagonists of histamine at the parietal cell's H2 receptor.
 They suppress the normal secretion of acid by parietal cells and the meal-stimulated secretion of acid.
 They accomplish this by two mechanisms: Histamine released by enterochromaffin-like cells (ECL) in the stomach is blocked from binding on parietal cell H2 receptors, which stimulate acid secretion; therefore, other substances that promote acid secretion (such as gastrin and acetylcholine) have a reduced effect on parietal cells when the H2 receptors are blocked.

-Clinical use
+Clinical uses

-H2-antagonists are used by clinicians in the treatment of acid-related gastrointestinal conditions, including:
+H2 antagonists are used by clinicians in the treatment of acid-related gastrointestinal conditions, including: